me-ydv-5/me-ydv-5.github.io/_posts/2018-11-18-GSoC-tips-and-opinions.markdown

     FYI, 88.2% of the accepted students participated in their first GSoC in 2018.
 Moreover, 74.4% of the students were first time applicants ([source](https://opensource.googleblog.com/2018/05/google-summer-of-code-2018-statistics.html)).
 So there's a high probability that you'll be able to make it through.

 Feel free to put your thoughts in the comments below.
 You may ping me whenever you need some help/suggestion.
 Thanks for your time!

+If you're by any chance interested to know about my GSoC work, [click here](http://me-ydv-5.github.io/gsoc2018/summary).